More than anything else, including their stupid spending on the Green New Deal.

 You met with him at least once a week for three and a half years.

-You didn't have any concerns.
+You didn't have any concerns?

-worked with him in the situation room, and have said he is unfit and dangerous and should never be president of the United States again, including his former vice president, which is why the job was open for him to uh choose another running mate.
+Even people who worked for him in the Oval Office worked with him in the situation room, and have said he is unfit and dangerous and should never be President of the United States again, including his former vice president, which is why the job was open for him to choose another running mate.

 So that is a fact.